What is an NPS survey?

 The follow-up

 The second part of an NPS survey is a free response follow-up question.
-This allows respondents to provide context for their chosen numerical score.
-This is the true power of Net Promoter Score – hearing valuable feedback from your customers in their own words.
+This allows promoters, passives, or detractors to provide context for their chosen NPS scores.
+This is the true power of NPS surveys – hearing valuable feedback from your customers in their own words.

 Relationship vs transactional NPS surveys